Varig Flight 797

-Varig Flight 797 was a flight from Abidjan, Ivory Coast to Rio de Janeiro, Brazil.
-On 3 January 1987, the Boeing 707-320C crashed while landing, killing all 12 crew members and 38 of the 39 passengers.
-After an engine failure, the pilot decided to return but misjudged the approach and stalled the aircraft.
+Varig Flight 797 was a scheduled passenger flight from Abidjan, Ivory Coast to Rio de Janeiro, Brazil.
+On 3 January 1987, the Boeing 707 crashed during an emergency return to Abidjan, killing all 12 crew members and 38 of the 39 passengers.
+After an engine failure, the pilot decided to turn back but misjudged the approach and stalled the aircraft.
 It crashed onto a rubber plantation in the midst of the jungle, 18 km from the airport at a speed of 400 km/h.
 Many passengers who survived the initial crash died in the fire that followed.

 Background

 Aircraft

 The aircraft involved was a Boeing 707-379C, registered as PP-VJK, that first flew in 1968.
 It was powered by four Pratt & Witney JT3D-3B turbofan engines.
 PP-VJK was Varig's final passenger Boeing 707, and the aircraft's final flight with Varig, having already been sold to the Brazilian Air Force.

 Crew

 The flight crew consisted of Captain Júlio César Carneiro Corrêa (38), First Officer Nélson Figueiredo, and Flight Engineer Eugênio Cardoso.